Fish welfare is sustainable

 Fish feed needs the right nutrient content, consistency and taste, but SalMar also believes that feed cannot be produced at the cost of the environment.
 35-45 % of the ingredients in feed now come from vegetable-based protein, such as soya.
 We require that the soya purchased by our feed suppliers, is certified as sustainable.
 This means that the ingredients are not genetically modified, nor produced in areas threatened by deforestation.

 We prevent antibiotic resistance

 Resistance to antibiotics is a growing problem worldwide.
 As a food producer, we actively seek to prevent further development of this resistance.
-SalMar avoids the use of antibiotics, achieving record low levels in 2019.
+SalMar avoids the use of antibiotics, and did not use any antibiotics in 2021.
 Diseases that were previously treated with antibiotics are now treated using vaccines, resulting in the lowest use of antibiotics amongst all sources of protein.

 We keep low levels of salmon lice

 Salmon lice are natural parasites in seawater.
 As a salmon farmer, our job is to ensure that our salmon can coexist with the lice.
 Salmon lice can affect meat quality, and in worst case lead to disease and death.
 Therefore, we work preventively to keep the lice levels down and apply treatment regimens which are kind to both the fish and the environment.